tlynn/virtualenv-guide/README.md

   1. Get `python`.
   2. Get `virtualenv`.
   3. Use `virtualenv` to create a directory including `pip`.
-  4. Use `pip` to upgrade itself.
-  5. Use `pip` to install the packages, and any other packages they need.
+  4. Use `pip` to install the packages, and any other packages they need.

 This approach results in a "virtualenv directory" containing the packages, together with a `python` command that can import and run them.